katewhee/networking-course/_labs/mqtt-client.md

 We will be going back to our old-faithful protocol.
 It will work the following way: A client will publish a message with a topic set to `<netid>/<action>/request`.
 The payload of the message will be the text you want to transform.
 For example, if you want to uppercase the text, "Networking is the best!" and your NetID is [le0nh4rt](https://en.wikipedia.org/wiki/Squall_Leonhart), then you would publish to the topic `le0nh4rt/uppercase/request` and the message would be "Networking is the best!".
 Your client must subscribe to the topic `<netid>/<action>/response`.
 Using the previous example, you would subscribe to `le0nh4rt/uppercase/response` to get the response, which would be "NETWORKING IS THE BEST!".

 **Note**: We are trying to fit a request/response protocol into a publisher/subscriber model.
 Though it happens all the time, it is not ideal and slightly unintuitive.
 We are doing this to combine something you are familiar with something new.
-In the last lab, you will see the full power and beauty of a publisher/subscriber protocol.

 ### Command-line Interface (CLI)